Second Order Path Variationals in Non-Stationary Online Learning: Why the analysis of leads to sub-optimal regret?

 \section{Why the analysis of \citet{Baby2021OptimalDR} leads to sub-optimal regret?}

-For sake of conveying the ideas, we consider a uni-variate setting.
+For simplicity, we consider a uni-variate setting.
 First we derive a tighter regret guarantee (than one implied by Proposition \ref{prop:embed}) of $O(n^{1/3}C_n^{2/3} \vee 1)$ for the results of \citet{Baby2021OptimalDR} when applied to our setting.
 Then we explain the source of sub-optimality in their analysis.
+Throughout this section, we assume that the condition of low TV1 regime defined in Section \ref{sec:intro} is satisfied.